EN (English)

 Communicating concerns or changes to the Version of Record

-When corrections, expressions of concern, retractions or removals take place, they need to be clearly communicated to readers.
-Any of these actions must be promptly flagged on the original article’s webpage, to warn readers and minimise harmful effects.
+The definitions and examples given above are based on COPE’s guidelines but journals may use these mechanisms differently.
+A journal’s policy around corrections, expressions of concerns, retractions and removals should be detailed on their website, likely in their publication ethics statement or journal policies page.
+When corrections, expressions of concern, retractions or removals occur, they must be clearly communicated to readers.
+Any of these actions must be promptly flagged on the original article’s webpage to warn readers and minimise harmful effects.
 The text describing a correction, an expression of concern, a retraction or a removal on the journal’s website should use neutral and objective language, avoiding inflammatory wording and focusing on facts.
+It is important to note that any notices of corrections, concerns or retractions should not be behind paywalls.

 Share this article